ConcealNetwork/conceal-core/README.md

-# ConCeal X - CCX CLI
+# Conceal - CCX CLI

 Maintained by The Circle Team.